-The NetDefend Firewall can operate in two modes: Routing Mode using non-switch routes or Transparent Mode using switch routes.
+The NetDefend Firewall can be regarded as operating in either of two modes:

+- Routing Mode using non-switch routes. - Transparent Mode using switch routes.

 With non-switch routes, the NetDefend Firewall acts as a router and routing operates at layer 3 of the OSI model.
 If the firewall is placed into a network for the first time, or if network topology changes, the routing configuration must therefore be checked and adjusted to ensure that the routing table is consistent with the new layout.
 Reconfiguration of IP settings may be required for pre-existing routers and protected servers.
 This works well when comprehensive control over routing is desired.